stormpath/express-stormpath/docs/source/customize_menu.rst

 But when they login, we want the following to happen:

  * Hide the links to the Registration and Login pages
- * Show a link to the Profile page (we'll build that in a later secion)
+ * Show a link to the Profile page (we'll build that in a later section)
  * Show a Logout link

 Modify navbar.html